ingchips/ING918XX_SDK_SOURCE/examples/pairing_with_oob/README.md

 # Pairing with OOB

-This example demonstrates how to:
+This example demonstrates how to do:

-* Paring using OOB (out of band) data.
+* LE Legacy paring using OOB (out of band) data;
+* LE Secure Connection paring using OOB data.